johnwcowan/pdp8x/arch.md

 ## Extended arithmetic instructions

-When an AC and MQ instruction is complete, the EOP register is set to the 0x00F0 bits of IR and one of the following operations is executed:
+When an AC and MQ instruction is complete, the EOP register is set to the 0x00F0 bits of IW and one of the following operations is executed:

  * If EOP is 0x0, no action is taken.